iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/amazon-s3.md

 </admon>

-DVC will try to authenticate using your [AWS CLI configuration] by default.
+DVC will try to authenticate using your [AWS CLI config] by default.
 This reads the default AWS credentials file (if available).
 To use customize authentication, you can set the following config params with `dvc remote modify --local`.

-[aws cli configuration]:
+[aws cli config]:
   https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

 <admon type="warn">